 Allocated housing sites provide a significant margin of in supply, over and above the requirement for the first five years after adoption (2024-2029).
 This provides choice and flexibility in case some sites in the urban areas do not come forward, or if the need for new homes increases in the future.
 This is consistent with the NPPF.
 Some of the developable supply could come forward earlier than indicated but there is not yet sufficient evidence to show it is deliverable before 2029.
 The supply will be monitored annually.

 Policy SP1 introduced the concept of ‘Broad Locations for Growth’.
-These are further highlighted in the policy approach for Northwest Sheffield (Policy SA2), East Sheffield (Policy SA4), and South Sheffield (Policy SA6) (see box below for further explanation).
+These are further highlighted in the policy approach for Northwest Sheffield (Policy SA2), Northeast Sheffield (Policy SA3), East Sheffield (Policy SA4) and Southwest Sheffield (Policy SA7), and (see box below for further explanation).

 Public intervention will be needed to enable much of the former employment land to transition to sustainable, desirable residential areas.
 Within these areas, major improvements to neighbourhood facilities and services, highway infrastructure and flood defences will help raise land values and this is expected to improve the economic viability of development sites over time.
 Many of the potential development sites have multiple owners and the Council intends to work with landowners, tenants and other stakeholders to promote high quality new residential development.
 Financial support from the Government could enable sites to come forward sooner.